I just received a new sewing machine, a BERNINA 710 machine. Here are some of my favorite features of my new machine.

 Last month I welcomed a fun new addition to my sewing room.
 The Bernina 710 (I’m in love with it, but more about that later).

-This machine joined my sewing room as a part of a partnership between myself and Bernina and WeAllSew.com.
-I’m happy to announce that for the next 12 months there will be a new series here on my blog.
+This machine joined my sewing room as part of a partnership between myself, Bernina, and WeAllSew.com.
+I’m happy to announce that for the next 12 months, there will be a new series on my blog.
 Sewing Lessons.

-Each month I will be sharing with you a special tip or technique to help you with your sewing.
-Have you ever sewn something then at the end been unhappy with the quality of your finished project?
-Well we’ve ALL been there!
-Just last week I had a major sewing fail on one of my recent sewing tutorials.
+I will share a special tip or technique to help you with your sewing each month.
+Have you ever sewn something and then at the end been unhappy with the quality of your finished project?
+Well, we’ve ALL been there!
+Last week, I had major sewing fail on one of my recent sewing tutorials.
 I ended up making a box zip pouch that didn’t EVEN ZIP UP!
 Yea, total fail there.

-My plan is to share with you a bit of what I’ve learned in 25+ years of sewing.
-Some months will be technique focused and some months will be project focused.
+I plan to share with you a bit of what I’ve learned in 25+ years of sewing.
+Some months will be technique focused, and some months will be project-focused.
 But each one will be something to help you improve your sewing skills and hopefully consistently sew projects that you are proud of.
 I’m hoping that you all LOVE this new series and are able to learn some new things.

-First, HELLO GIANT BOBBIN!
+- HELLO GIANT BOBBIN!
 Nothing bugs me more than being in the middle of a big project and constantly changing the bobbin.
-This one holds gobs of more thread that my other one did.
+This one holds gobs of more threads than my other one did.

-Detachable sewing table with measurements!
+2. Detachable sewing table with measurements!
 This year I’ve been working on my quilting skills, trying to better improve my seams and attempt some more difficult piecing projects.
-If you can see in this photo, there is a line on the table at the 1/4″ measurement.
-It has helped so much in keeping my fabric feeding straight through my machine as I sew.
+As you can see in this photo, there is a line on the table at the ¼″ measurement.
+It has helped keep my fabric feeding straight through my machine as I sew.
 My seam accuracy has improved.

-Large throat size!
-On a sewing machine the “throat” is the space between the needle and the side of the machine.
-If you’ve ever sewn a big quilt you know that this space is very critical to the “frustration” factor when machine quilting.
+On a sewing machine, the “throat” is the space between the needle and the side of the machine.
+If you’ve ever sewn a big quilt, you know this space is critical to the “frustration” factor when machine quilting.
 Larger throat size, room for more fabric.

 I hope you’re as excited as I am about this new series.
-The first lesson with be up in May!
-If there is something specific that you’d like for me to cover in a lesson PLEASE let me know!
-I want this series to be beneficial to you, so let me know– What do you want to learn?
+The first lesson with is up in May!
+If there is something specific that you’d like for me to cover in a lesson, PLEASE let me know!
+I want this series to benefit you, so let me know– What do you want to learn?